COLLIDER

 About the program

-COLLIDER Artists and projects have included Anita Rochon with Pathetic Fallacy, Conor Wylie with K BODY AND MIND, Mahaila Patterson-O’Brien with Mid-Light, Amanda Sum with New Age Attitudes: Live in Concert and Adrienne Wong with SmartSmart.
+COLLIDER Artists and projects have included Anita Rochon with Pathetic Fallacy, Conor Wylie with K BODY AND MIND, Mahaila Patterson-O’Brien with Mid-Light, Amanda Sum with New Age Attitudes: Live in Concert, Adrienne Wong with SmartSmart and Keely O’Brien with Secret Ingredients.

 The residency is open to all performance-based artists.
 For more information, contact Maiko@theatrereplacement.org